warmist/scripts/docs/item.rst

 property skips over all items that already have the property set (see ``--dry-run``)

+The (optional) search string will filter by the item description.
+It will be interpreted as a Lua pattern, so any special regular expression characters (like ``-``) will need to be escaped with ``%`` (e.g. ``%-``) to be interpreted as a literal string.
+See https://www.lua.org/manual/5.3/manual.html#6.4.1 for details.
+For example "cave spider silk" will match both "cave spider silk web" and "cave spider silk cloth".
+Use ``^pattern$`` to match the entire description.

 Examples
 --------

+``item count steel``
+    Scan your stocks for (unowned) items that contain the word "steel" and print out the total count.

+``item count --verbose --by-type steel``
+    Scan your stocks for (unowned) items that contain the word "steel" and print out the descriptions of the matched items and the counts, grouped by item type.

 ``item forbid --unreachable``
     Forbid all items that cannot be reached by any of your citizens.